mdabrowski1990/uds/docs/source/pages/message.rst

 Each UDS packet class provides containers for :ref:`Network Protocol Data Unit (N_PDU) <knowledge-base-uds-packet>` information that are specific for a communication bus for which this class is relevant.
-**Objects of UDS packet classes might be used to execute complex operations** (provided in other subpackages) such as packets transmission or :ref:`desegmentation <knowledge-base-desegmentation>`.
+**Objects of UDS packet classes might be used to execute complex operations** (provided in other subpackages) such as packets transmission or :ref:`desegmentation <knowledge-base-packets-desegmentation>`.

 Implemented UDS packet classes:
  - `AbstractUdsPacket`_